akeneo/pim-helpcenter/content/md/first-steps/set-the-default-language.md

 # Give us a hand with translations

-You noticed there are some wordings in the PIM that are not properly translated in the language you are using.
-Guess what?
-You can help us improve our interface translations!
+Did you notice any wording in the PIM that is not properly translated in the language you are using?
+Good news - you can help us improve our interface translations!

-See [Give us a hand on **translating** the PIM](/articles/contribute-translations.html) for more information. ;)
+See the article [Give us a hand on **translating** the PIM](/articles/contribute-translations.html) for more information. ;)